duythien/phuquocdog-node/README.md

 # Phu Quoc Dog Node

-Phu Quoc Dog is a Substrate-based Polkadot parachain.
+Phu Quoc Dog is a Substrate-based Octopus network appchain.
 Phu Quoc Dog is committed to providing easy-to-use blockchain infrastructure and creating a one-stop comprehensive infrastructure platform, which aims to reduce the threshold and cost for developers, while bringing them great returns.

-PQD is the native token of the Polkadot network in a similar way that BTC is the native token of Bitcoin or Ether is the native token of the Ethereum blockchain.
+PQD is the native token of the Phu Quoc Dog network in a similar way that BTC is the native token of Bitcoin or Ether is the native token of the Ethereum blockchain.

 ## Getting Started

 Follow the steps below to get started with the Node Template, or get it up and running right from your browser in just a few clicks using [Playground](https://playground.substrate.dev/) :hammer_and_wrench:

-### Using Nix

-Install [nix](https://nixos.org/) and optionally [direnv](https://github.com/direnv/direnv) and [lorri](https://github.com/target/lorri) for a fully plug and play experience for setting up the development environment.
-To get all the correct dependencies activate direnv `direnv allow` and lorri `lorri shell`.

 ### Rust Setup